tkeskita/unstructured_grids/README.md

   More information in file *\_\_init\_\_.py*.

+## OpenFOAM Export Workflow

+- Export cells from Blender (File -> Export -> OpenFOAM PolyMesh (UG)) into an *empty* polyMesh folder (under your OpenFOAM case folder *constant/polyMesh*).

+- Run OpenFOAM command `renumberMesh -overwrite` to optimize bandwidth.

+- Run OpenFOAM command `checkMesh` to make sure mesh is intact and ready for use.

 ## Development Ideas for Future

 - Don't save Unstructured Grid object in blend file to save disk space